yasamoka/db-pool/docs/src/tutorials/sync.md

 ```

 `DieselPostgresBackend` is the backend that will communicate with the PostgreSQL instance using Diesel-specific constructs.

+`PrivilegedPostgresConfig::from_env().unwrap()` creates a privileged Postgres configuration from environment variables.

 `|| Pool::builder().max_size(10)` creates a privileged connection pool with a max of 10 connections.
 This pool is used for administration of the created databases and relies on the privileged configuration to establish connections.